 3. Create INTEGRATED systems so it all works together to give an ultimate result: Heat home, Make home safe, Put home to sleep.

-This is where we are in 2016.
 Using amazing technology to create INTELLIGENT, INTUITIVE, INTEGRATED homes that do everything we need and want but in a way that is the most simple to live with.
 Don’t believe me?
 Think about the smart phone you own.
 You may even be reading this on it right now.
 Does it gather data based on time, whether or usage?
 Does it auto-update software and predicts the time it takes to drive home?
 Does it link email, calendars and apps to make things like scheduling easier?

 So tell me is it arduous, complicated and problematic or do you find life more simple now this is all in the palm of your hand?
 This is now all too easy in our home, the place we live the majority of our life.